Jewel H. Bronaugh: Early life and education

 Bronaugh, a native of Petersburg, Virginia, earned a bachelor's degree in education at James Madison University.
 She completed a master's degree in education and doctorate in career and technical education from Virginia Tech.

 Career

 In 2001, Bronaugh joined the faculty at Virginia State University (VSU).
 For five years, Bronaugh served as the dean of the VSU College of Agriculture before becoming executive director of the VSU Center for Agricultural Research, Engagement and Outreach (CAREO).
 In 2018, she was appointed by Virginia Governor Ralph Northam as the 16th Commissioner of the Virginia Department of Agriculture and Consumer Services.
 In January 2021, then-President-elect Joe Biden nominated her as the United States Deputy Secretary of Agriculture.
 She was confirmed by voice vote in the Senate on May 13, 2021 and sworn in on May 17, 2021.

-On January 26, 2023, Secretary Vilsack announced that Bronaugh was to resign as deputy secretary.
+On January 26, 2023, Secretary Tom Vilsack announced that Bronaugh was to resign as deputy secretary.